cyberark/conjur-authn-k8s-client/design/authenticator-client-for-container-platforms.md

 It's more secure if the Authenticator never knows the client private keys.
 It's also better to make the clients provide entropy rather than making the Authenticator provide the entropy for all the keys.

-### If am able to spoof a request IP, can I fool the Authenticator into logging me in me as any arbitrary application?
+### If am able to spoof a request, can I fool the Authenticator into logging me in as any arbitrary application?

 No. When you login, the Authenticator will install the certificate onto the client container using a side-channel routed through the orchestration controller.
 So, you will also need to intercept this request, and you will need to MITM the SSL between the Authenticator and the orchestration controller.

-As long as there is proper validation of the CSR's subject name on login, we don't need to worry about ARP spoofing as the IP should only be one of two factors considered

-### If am able to spoof a request IP, can I fool the Authenticator into authenticating me in me as any arbitrary application?
+### If am able to spoof a request, can I fool the Authenticator into authenticating me as any arbitrary application?

-No. When you try and authenticate,  the Authenticator will send you an access token that’s encrypted with the private key of the container you are impersonating.
-You can only get the private key by having access to the memory of that container.

-Also, when you authenticate you must have a valid certificate which contains the container IP as a Subject Alternative Name.
+No. The injection of certificates into the proper container via the side-channel Container Platform API ensures that only the valid client receives the signed certificate.
+Furthermore, the mutual TLS session for authenticating to retrieve the access token requires the client's SSL key (which is stored only in the client's memory) and a valid/signed certificate.